 There are many different approaches to mediation, and it may take you a while to find the one approach that works for you.
 Be prepared to explore and try out a few mediation programs until you find one that resonates with you.

 You may want to consider taking up yoga as the first step.
-Yoga is a great way to introduce you to both mediation and exercise.
-There are also mediation classes, books CD’s, or apps that can introduce you to mediation practice.
+Yoga is a great way to introduce you to both meditation and exercise.
+There are also mediation classes, books, CDs, or apps that can introduce you to mediation practice.

 The good news is that by changing your breathing, you can reverse these symptoms.
-By shifting your breathing rate and pattern, you can stimulate the body’s parasympathetic response.
-This is the body’s equally powerful and opposite system to the Emergency Response and is often called the relaxation response or commonly known as the Calming Response.
+By shifting your breathing rate and pattern, you can stimulate the body’s parasympathetic nervous system which is the body’s equally powerful and opposite system to the Emergency Response.

 The Calming Breathe technique is one of the many breathing techniques that can help you when you are low in energy, fearful, confused, or anxious.
 It can help boost your mood and energy.

 This technique takes time to become a natural part of your everyday life.
 So, be prepared to put in the work because you have more control over your life when you know how to breathe properly!

 - Take a long, slow breath through your nose, first filling your lower lungs, then your upper lungs.

 - Hold your breath to the count of “three.”

 - Exhale slowly through pursed lips while you relax the muscles in your face, jaw, shoulders, and stomach.